craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Slings are *quick*, *stashable*, *ammunition (0)*, and *ranged (30/120)*.
 Once per rest, you may use this weapon's special ability;

 #### Sling Staff
-Sling Staffs are long poles used to launch sling munitions even further than
+Sling Staffs are long poles used to launch sling munitions further than a simple sling can, but at the cost of time spent reloading the weapon.
+When necessary, the wielder can use the staff as a simple melee weapon.

+Sling Staffs deal 1d4 bludgeoning damage.
+Sling Staffs are *ammunition (1)*, and *ranged (60/300)*.
+Once per rest, you may use this weapon's special ability;

 ##### Bolts
 #### Light Crossbow

 #### Hand Crossbow
 ##### Arrows
 #### Short Bow